 Based on a 2017 report from the World Health Organization, 0.7 percent of nursing home staff members reported sexually abusing residents, and 1.9 percent of nursing home residents or their guardians and loved ones reported sexual abuse.
 These numbers may be low, however, because of underreporting, social stigma around sexual assault, or fear of retribution from the perpetrator.
 In addition, many nursing home residents also may be unable to recount their experiences because of mental or physical impairments or limitations.

 Despite low numbers overall, however, sexual abuse in nursing homes should not be dismissed—and carries serious consequences.
 Unfortunately, Maryland is no stranger to similar issues with sexual assault and elderly individuals in nursing homes.
 And many of these instances go unreported.

-For guardians and loved ones, it is important to look for specific signs when visiting.
-First, female residents and dementia patients run a higher risk of sexual abuse.
+For guardians and loved ones, it is important to look for specific signs of nursing home sexual abuse when visiting loved ones, such as sudden weight loss, unexplained bruises and broken bones, decreased appetite, and changes in demeanor.
+Additionally, female residents and dementia patients run a higher risk of sexual abuse.
 Residents with similar issues to dementia, such as Alzheimer’s, are also at a higher risk because of impaired memory and communication challenges.
-Second, knowing the signs of potential sexual abuse is crucial.
-Indicators such as bruises on the thighs or genital area, newly developed anxiety or depression, and unexplained sexually transmitted diseases are all potential signs of sexual abuse taking place.
+Knowing the signs of potential sexual abuse is crucial.
+Indicators such as bruises on the thighs or genital area, newly developed anxiety or depression, and unexplained sexually transmitted diseases are also all potential signs of sexual abuse.

 The holidays are for gathering, family, and taking the time to appreciate all that the previous year has had to offer.
 This holiday, ensure that your loved ones in nursing homes are safe by staying hypervigilant and checking in with their overall health and safety.